CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 E --> F[Step 6: return the new time]
 ```

 This approach involves running some **conditionally**.
-In this case, we're only going to continue doing something if the condition **hours are greater than 12** is `true`.
+In this case, we're only going to continue doing Steps 4-6 if the condition **hours are greater than 12** is `true`.

 ### ❓ Conditionally executing code

-In programming, an `if` statement will execute some code when a given condition is `true`.
+In programming, we can use an `if` statement to execute some code when a given condition is `true`.
 In JavaScript, we can write an `if` statement as follows:

 ```js {title="main.js"}